jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     These steps streamline the process of authenticating to iLO using Compute Ops Management SSO and enable you to manage your servers more efficiently with the PowerShell cmdlets.

-## Task 4: Testing ILO settings configuration
+## Step 4 - Testing ILO settings configuration

 In this task, you will verify that the iLO settings you configured in your group (Step6 -- Task 1) have been correctly applied to your server.